UK Public Warned To Get Serious As Covid Toll Set To Surge - UrduPoint

 Whitty said it was essential for the public to play its part in preventing the NHS being overwhelmed in the colder months.

 "We are in a bad sense literally turning a corner, although only relatively recently.
-At this point the seasons are against us," he said at the briefing, alongside the government's chief scientific adviser, Patrick Vallance.
+At this point the seasons are against us," he said at the briefing, alongside chief scientific adviser Patrick Vallance.

 Vallance said that on current trends, the daily count of cases will reach about 50,000 on October 13, and a month later exceed 200 deaths every day.